husamrahman/workspace/README.md

 ## Welcome to my Workspace!
-This is a repository to hold general workspace settings that I use so it's easier to move between machines when needed
+This is a repository to hold general workspace settings that I use so it's easier to move between machines / projects.